google/closure-compiler-npm/README.md

 *Please don't cross post to both Stackoverflow and Closure Compiler Discuss.*

-The compiler is distributed as a Java jar, a JavaScript library.
+The compiler is distributed as a Java jar and a JavaScript library.
 Mac OS and Linux also have native binaries.

 ### Native Binary Version
 On Mac OS or Linux, optional dependencies will install a native binary of the compiler.